leor8/PO2_Group20/README.md

 ## Introduction

-SherDesign offers personalized, handmade paper greeting cards. these greeting cards are produced from recycled material and printed with a customized greeting message.
+PopDesign offers personalized, handmade 3D paper greeting cards. these greeting cards are produced from recycled material and printed with a customized greeting message.

 ## Visit